-Farmers Market Vendor Permit:

-All potentially hazardous foods that are prepared and sold for human consumption at WV farmers markets shall apply for and receive a WV Farmers Market Vendor permit, prior to the sale of the PHF.
+Farmers Market Vendor Permit: All potentially hazardous foods that are prepared and sold for human consumption at WV farmers markets shall apply for and receive a WV Farmers Market Vendor permit, prior to the sale of the PHF.

-Note: The first three items must be completed prior to submission for the vendor permit along with the associated \$35 annual fee.
+The above items must be completed prior to submission for the vendor permit along with the associated \$35 annual fee.